MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Resources such as images and fonts take a lot of memory.
 For every ``.list`` file, make sure that it does not embed any unused resource.

 Only resources declared in a ``.list`` file will be embedded.
-Other resources available in the :ref:`application classpath <application.classpath.mapping>` will not be taken into account.
+Other resources available in the :ref:`application classpath <application.classpath.mapping>` will not be embedded and will not have an impact on the application footprint.

 Fonts
 ^^^^^

 Default Font
 """"""""""""

-By default, in a :ref:`MicroEJ Platform configuration <platform_configuration_creation>` project, a so-called system font is declared in the ``microui.xml`` file (by default).
+By default, in a :ref:`MicroEJ Platform configuration <platform_configuration_creation>` project, a so-called system font is declared in the ``microui.xml`` file.

 When generating the MicroEJ Platform, this file is copied from the configuration project to the actual MicroEJ Platform project.
 It will later be converted to binary format and linked with your MicroEJ Application, even if you use fonts different from the system font.